 Achieving the 2038 zero carbon target is a strategic priority for The University of Manchester and considerable effort is being put into the work.
-Zero Carbon works are overseen by a group specifically established to manage the project.
+Zero Carbon works are overseen by a Group specifically established to manage the project.
 This in turn reports into the Environmental Sustainability Committee (ESC), which meets quarterly.
-The ESC reports into the Executive Committee, which is the University's most senior governing body beneath the Board of Governors.
+The ESC reports into the Policy and Resources Committee, which is the University's most senior governing body beneath the Board of Governors.

 The Vice-President for Social Responsibility, Prof Nalin Thakkar, is accountable for achieving the zero carbon 2038 target.
-The Chief Property Officer, Barra Mac Ruairí, is responsible for the delivery of the works supporting the target.
-The Head of Environmental Sustainability, Julia Durkan, is responsible for day-to-day management of the project.
-A number of colleagues from across Professional Services are contributing to delivery of the work, including the Head of Energy, Pete Murray.
+The Director of Estates and Facilities, Diana Hampson, is responsible for the delivery of the works supporting the target.
+The Acting Head of Environmental Sustainability, Julia Durkan, is responsible for day-to-day management of the project.
+A number of colleagues from across Professional Services are contributing to delivery of the work, including the Principal Energy Manager.